argyle-systems/argyle-link-android/README.md

 Our SDK can be integrated into your application in 2 simple steps.

 ### Installation  <a name="install"></a>
-Add `argyle-plugin-android-source` to your `build.gradle` dependancies.
+Add `argyle-plugin-android-source` to your `build.gradle` dependencies.
 ```
 dependencies {
     implementation 'com.argyle:argyle-plugin-android-source:4.x.x'